Chapter 1:- What's going on here?

 "Yeah."
 I said.

 We gave them different names.
 The bombers were Husqvarna's, the searchers were Toros.
-There were others but It was time to go back in, and like good little sheep, we would march into our pens, back to our consumer programming.
+There were others but It was time to go back in, and like good little sheep we would march into our pens, back to our consumer programming.
 The street dispersed.
-Our good neighbours went back inside too, they all knew the game, we glanced at each other, vacant eyes on vacant eyes.
-The only remaining outside were our shadowy intelligent friends that lived in the trees.
+Our good neighbours went back inside too.
+They all knew the game, we glanced at each other, vacant eyes on vacant eyes.
+The only ones remaining outside were our shadowy intelligent crows that lived in the trees.

 How did my life get this way?
 Who says we have to make our lives like characters in commercials with their; look at me, you want to be me, you need to own this car, this house, this phone, personality.
 We live in a corporation consumer vacuum where ideas are born by minds brainwashed since birth, poisoned, and driven to sell product.
 Urge the buyer to consume consume consume - and do it this way, our way.
 Why?
 Well, um because no one really has a better way and I want to be filthy rich.
 The sociopaths are running the asylum.

 Of course deep in my brain I wouldn't turn down being filthy rich, I would be lying to you, dear reader, o-illuminator of my true nature.
 I cover my face in shame.
 I am guilty.
 But if you are in need of a slight distraction from the everyday lies that spill out of the overweight lobbyists, then read on.
 I have ventured past the house of the rising sun, beyond the void whispering trees of an LSD night, a DMT death and awakening, and cried for the loss of my mother.
 Wounded souls reveal the unspeakable.